 She was a member of the Scientific Working Group on Bloodstain Pattern Analysis (SWGSTAIN) and is a member of the Forensic Science Editorial Review board for CRC Press.
 Honors include the position of Distinguished Member of the International Association of Bloodstain Pattern Analysts Association, Lecturer of Merit Award and Distinguished Faculty Award from the National College of District Attorney, and the Outstanding Service Award from the FBI.

 The course is open to all those interested in blood pattern analysis such as educators, forensic science students, crime scene investigators, and law enforcement.
-This course is POST approved for 40 hours; space is limited.
+This course is POST and ABMDI approved for 40 hours; space is limited.
 This course will meet the class requirement for an IAI BPA certification (pending approval).
 Register here.

 Mental Health Requirement: POST approved for 1 hour